13harmansingh/GeoNewsTracker/replit.md

-# GeoNews - Location-Based News Application
+# Knew - Location-Based News Application

 ## Overview

-GeoNews is a modern, location-based news application that displays news articles on an interactive map.
+Knew is a modern, location-based news application that displays news articles on an interactive map.
 Users can explore news by geographic location, filter by categories, and search for specific content.
 The application features a mobile-first design with iOS-inspired UI components and real-time news updates.

 ## User Preferences